 When my husband and I travelled to the Netherlands recently, we experienced the full impact of travelling to the EU from the UK as outsiders.
 This was despite the fact that my husband is an Irish passport holder.

 My daughter and her partner went to Leiden University in the Netherlands in 2013 to do Masters degrees.
-They came back to the UK when they graduated and worked in Biotech in Leeds.
-But they were so appalled by what was happening in this country, that they returned to the Netherlands to work there as programmers, in 2019.
-In March this year our grandson was born, and we were keen to meet him!
+They came back to the UK when they graduated, but they were so appalled by what was happening in this country, that they returned to the Netherlands to work there in 2019.
+In March this year, our grandson was born and we were keen to meet him!

 Border control at Rotterdam